 - 1. Time for opening and closing polls and location.

-- 2. Distribution of ballots.
+- Distribution of ballots.

 - 3. Distribution of other election materials.

 - 4. Preparation of ballot box.

-- 5. Voting; general procedure.
+- 5. Voting, general procedure.

-- 6. Voting; spoiled ballots.
+- 6. Voting, spoiled ballots.

-- 7. Voting; questioned ballots.
+- 7. Voting, questioned ballots.

 - 8. Assisting voter by judge.

 - 9. Prohibitions.

 - 10. Administration of oaths.

 - 11. Majority decision of election board.

-- 12. Ballots; counting and tallying.
+- 12. Ballots, counting and tallying.

 - 13. Rules for counting ballots.

 - 14. Report of election results.

 - 15. Posting Certificate of Preliminary Election Results.

 Section 1.
 Time for opening and closing polls and locations.

-- A. On Election Day, polls shall open for voting at eight o'clock in the morning and shall remain open continuously until eight o'clock in the evening. - B. Fifteen minutes before the closing of the polls, an election judge shall announce to all persons present the time remaining before the polls close.
+A. On election day, polls shall open for voting at eight o'clock in the morning and shall remain open continuously until eight o'clock in the evening.

+- B. Fifteen minutes before the closing of the polls, an election judge shall announce to all persons present the time remaining before the polls close.
 A judge shall announce the time when the polls close.
-When the polls are closed no ballots will be given out except to qualified voters present at the polls and waiting to vote when the polls are announced closed. - C. The normal voting place shall be the city Office.
-If, for some reason beyond the control of the council the location is unusable, the council may by resolution designate a different location.
+When the polls are closed no ballots will be given out except to qualified voters present at the polls and waiting to vote when the polls are announced closed. - C. The normal voting place shall be the City Office.
+If, for some reason beyond the control of the Council the location is unusable, the Council may by resolution designate a different location.
 Such location shall be included in all Notices of Election. - D. Election precincts for city elections shall be the same as those established for state elections, except that all areas of state election precincts outside the city limits are excluded.
-Currently the City of Goodnews Bay is entirely within the Goodnews Bay election district.
+Currently the City of Kaltag is entirely within the Kaltag election district. - Section 2.

-Section 2.
 Distribution of ballots.

-- A. Before the polls open on Election Day, the election supervisor shall deliver the ballots and sample ballots prepared pursuant to Election Materials and Supplies, to an election board member at each polling place.
+A. Before the polls open on election day, the election supervisor shall deliver the ballots and sample ballots prepared pursuant to Election Materials and Supplies, to an election board member at each polling place.
 The ballots shall be delivered in separate sealed packages, with the number of ballots enclosed in each package clearly marked on the outside of the package.
 A receipt for each package shall be signed by the election board to which the package is delivered and given to the election supervisor.
-No ballots shall be taken from the polling place before the closing of the polls. - B. The election supervisor shall keep the following records: - 1.
-The number of ballots delivered to the polling place;

-- 2. The time the ballots are delivered; and - 3.
-The name of the person to whom the ballots are delivered; - 4.
-The receipt given for the ballots by the election board. - C. When the ballots are returned, the election supervisor shall record the following: - 1.
-The number of the ballots returned; - 2.
-The time when the ballots are returned; - 3.
-The name of the person returning the ballots; and, - 4.
-The condition of the ballots.
+No ballots shall be taken from the polling place before the closing of the polls. - B. The election supervisor shall keep the following records: - 1. the number of ballots delivered to the polling place; - 2. the time the ballots are delivered; and - 3. the name of the person to whom the ballots are delivered; - 4. the receipt given for the ballots by the election board. - C. When the ballots are returned, the election supervisor shall record the following: - 1. the number of the ballots returned; - 2. the time when the ballots are returned; - 3. the name of the person returning the ballots; and, - 4. the condition of the ballots.

 Section 3.
 Distribution of other election materials.

-- A. On election day, the election supervisor shall also furnish the election board judges at each polling place with voting booths and ballot box(es) (with lock(s) or sealing materials); and the following materials: - 1.
-The updated Master Voter Registration List. - 2.
-A Blank Register. - 3.
-Envelopes bearing the Oath and Affidavit of Eligibility for questioned ballots. - 4.
-An envelope for the collection of spoiled ballots. - 5.
-An envelope for the collection of questioned ballots. - 6.
-Copies of the Notice of Election. - 7.
-The city's elections ordinance. - 8.
-A sufficient number of Instructions Sheets; and a sufficient supply of pens, pencils, and envelopes. - B. The election supervisor shall supply the election board chairperson with tally sheets and forms for the Report of Preliminary Election Results.
+A. On election day, the election supervisor shall also furnish the election board judges at each polling place with voting booths and ballot box(es) (with lock(s) or sealing materials): and the following materials; the updated Master Voter Registration List; a Blank Register; envelopes bearing the Oath and Affidavit of Eligibility for questioned ballots; an envelope for the collection of spoiled ballots and an envelope for the collection of questioned ballots; copies of the Notice of Election, the City's elections ordinances; a sufficient number of Instructions Sheets; and a sufficient supply of pens, pencils, and envelopes.